johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ---

-Behind the scenes, the script is performing similarity search on the user query and returning the most similar text chunk, I will adjust the code to print the context that is being provided to chatGPT.
+Behind the scenes, the script is performing similarity search on the user query and returning the most similar text chunk.
+To see the exact text chunk that was fetched from our custom data, I'll add a line of code to print the populated template

 ```python
 Template = """